 Here is a better view of what it looked like, though this particular one isn’t mine, it’s just a photo I found on Wikipedia.

-The ones in the photos below are mine though– or rather they were mine, they’re long gone now.
+The ones in the photos below are mine though.
+They’re long gone now.
 The pictures were taken sometime in the early 1980’s.

-There’s no telling how many programs I’ve toggled in via those switches on the front panel.
-I got to where I was pretty good at it and could generally do it without looking– most of the time.
+There’s no telling how many programs I’ve ‘finger-boned’ via those switches on the front panel.
+I got to where I was pretty good at it and could generally do it without looking… most of the time.
 If you’ve never used one, a front panel is a nice way of working with a system.
-It’s very natural, though hard on your fingers to be sure.
-When computers started coming out without switches or indicator lights it felt very, very strange.
-Like how in the world are you supposed to troubleshoot this thing or view the contents of a register without lights!?!?
-Not to mention they just looked cool sitting there flickering away.
-And of course it was always fun when people would come to visit as they were always attracted to the blinking lights.
+It feels very natural, though it can get hard on your fingertips after a while.
+When computers started shipping without switches and indicators it felt very, very strange.
+Like, how in the world are you supposed to troubleshoot this thing, or view the contents of a register without blinkin’ lights!?!?
+Not to mention they just look cool sitting there flickering away.
+Which was always fun when people came to visit, and mesmerized by the blinking lights.

-I also had several other S-100 systems including one from a (now defunct) company called U.S. Micro, and another butt-ugly home-brew thing that I traded some guy for at a Hamfest in Dallas.
-I did it mainly because it had a lot of extra S-100 boards in it which seemed like they could be useful.
-I don’t think the covers were ever on any of them for long.
+I also had some other S-100 systems, including one from a (now defunct) company called U.S. Micro, and another butt-ugly home-brew thing that I traded some guy for at a Hamfest in Dallas.
+It was a good trade because it came with a whole box full of extra S-100 boards which looked useful for mixing-and-matching with my other systems.
+To be honest, I don’t think the covers were ever on any of my systems for long.
 I used to swap the parts around a lot depending on whatever I was doing at the time.

-S-100 was pretty good for mixing and matching as long as you knew how to set up the addressing.
-I remember having a number of smaller memory cards– probably all like 2K / 4K / 8K– none of them very big– and a few 4-port parallel cards and a couple of dual port RS232 serial cards, a few S-100 prototyping cards, which along with the several 8080 and Z80 processor boards, made up my small collection of computer stuff back then.
-I also had a friend with a paper-tape reader which came in handy from time-to-time.
-You never really see those much anymore these days…
+S-100 was pretty good for shuffling around the parts as long as you knew how to set up the addressing and stuff.
+I remember having a bunch of smaller memory cards– like 2K / 4K / 8K– none of them very big– and a few 4-port parallel cards, and a couple of dual port RS232 serial cards, some S-100 prototyping cards, and several 8080 and Z80 processor boards.
+That was my small collection of computer stuff back then.
+I also had a friend with a paper-tape reader which came in handy from time-to-time… especially with the Altairs… You never really see those much anymore these days.

 At some point I acquired another Altair, which was one of the turnkey models, which is sort of interesting from a historical perspective since probably only a few people really knew about them.
 It came bundled with a 14-inch hard drive and a spiffy solid wood-top computer desk.
 And it was a nice desk too– at just the right height for using the system, something I’ve rarely experienced since– I liked it a lot.
 Here’s a nice picture of one fully-assembled I found on Wikipedia.
 Mine only looked like that for maybe twenty minutes before I took it apart… I discovered I could make it wider and much roomier if I bolted it to the leftmost side of the rack which came in handy for stacking more computers on top. 😉